 If we summarize the pros of AutoML, we could think of:

-Accessibility: Experts and those less experienced (think “Citizen Data Scientists”) can work together on the same technical solution, increasing the penetration of AI within the company.
+- Accessibility: Experts and those less experienced (think “Citizen Data Scientists”) can work together on the same technical solution, increasing the penetration of AI within the

-Less pitfalls when modelling: Good AutoML solutions handle some real world issues about data that we may not have addressed as a Data Scientist (new modality of categorical value popping up after a model is being deployed?
+- Less pitfalls when modelling: Good AutoML solutions handle some real world issues about data that we may not have addressed as a Data Scientist (new modality of cardinal value popping up after a model is being deployed?
 Some words that weren’t present in our text corpus that need to be predicted on?
 Out of range values?)
-Data Science projects are full of traps, don’t fall
+Data Science projects are full of traps, don’t fall into

 Data Science project are full of traps, better avoid them